Choosing between Apollo and Hunter.io for your B2B prospecting often comes down to these five questions:

 Watch for add-on costs: the Advanced Dialer runs $119-149/month, dialer minutes are charged per minute, and API access requires Custom plans.
 Credits do not roll over and the "Unlimited" plan is governed by a Fair Use Policy with actual caps.

-ZoomInfo Lite provides a free forever tier with 10 monthly export credits and access to the B2B database.
+ZoomInfo is free to start with consumption credits based on usage.
+The platform offers ZoomInfo Lite as a free-forever tier with 10 monthly export credits and access to the B2B database.
 A 7-day free trial is also available.

-ZoomInfo is premium-priced, but the cost reflects what you get: the industry's most comprehensive data, the GTM Context Graph intelligence layer, and documented outcomes like Seismic's 54% productivity gains and 11.5 hours saved per week per seller and Snowflake's 200% higher conversion rates on top-scoring accounts.
+ZoomInfo is premium-priced at scale, but the cost reflects what you get: the industry's most comprehensive data, the GTM Context Graph intelligence layer, and documented outcomes like Seismic's 54% productivity gains and Snowflake's 200% higher conversion rates on top-scoring accounts.

 Platform depth and learning curve